dsyer/js-modules/README.md

 }
 ```

-We want the `bytes()` function to work in the browser, loading the data from a remote endpoint, or in Node.js, loading from a local file.
+We want the `bytes()` function to work in the browser, loading the data from a remote endpoint, and in Node.js, loading from a local file.
 We can do that with `fetch` in the browser and the `fs` module in Node.js:

 ```javascript
 async function bytes(path) {